fedeghe/leonardo/README.md

 ---

-## gradients
+## Gradients

 Leonardo comes with two basic gradient, linear and radial:

+### `.linearGradient`

     <Leonardo_instance>.linearGradient(gradient [, orinetationAngle]) -> gradient

+the `gradient` is meant to be specified as an object literal where the keys are supposed to be the percentages from 0 to 100 and the values are expected to be hex colors.
+The optional `orientationAngle` is a number in degrees which allows to rotate the linear gradient.

-then can be used on a tag simply setting it as the `fill` attribute:
+then it should be used on a tag simply setting it as the `fill` attribute:

     myTag.setAttributes({fill: myGradient})